 The first step to create your community garden is to find a group of enthusiastic and committed local residents to support it.
 As a team, you can share ideas, the workload and at the same time develop relationships to ensure your garden is successful.

-If you decide to start a community garden on City land, make sure you read our community gardens policy, available below.
+The next step is to look at our community gardens guidelines that describes how community gardens are set up and looked after.
+If you decide to start a community garden on City land, make sure you read our community gardens policy, which includes:

-We love that you’ve got the initiative to create loads of green space in your community, but bear in mind that street verge gardens require careful design to make sure pedestrians can still safely use the footpaths, cars can still park and footpaths remain clear.
+We love that you’ve got the initiative to create loads of green space in your community, but bear in mind that verge gardens require careful design to make sure pedestrians can safely use the footpath and cars can still park on the street.

 More information about getting started

-The City's Green Villages site also has excellent tips and DIY information.
+- The City's Green Villages site also has excellent tips and DIY information.